-- a.
+a.
 The Engineering Graduation Average (EGA) is based on the final four academic terms.
 If the course load in these terms totals less than 70 units, additional terms will be included in the calculation of the EGA as required to reach a total of at least 70 units.
 The 70 units include courses designated as extra to degree.
-Grades for courses taken in summer (May to August) are not included in the EGA unless this is a scheduled term within the student's degree program. - o.
-Requirements to Graduate: To graduate, a student must - i) pass all courses required by the specific program; - have an Engineering Graduation Average of 5.0 or greater.
-A student who is otherwise eligible to graduate but has an EGA of less than 5.0 is permitted to return for one additional term to take courses, as specified by the Dean, to raise his/her Engineering Graduation Average (EGA); - be in satisfactory academic standing, i.e., have a Session GPA of 5.0 or greater. - (3) Time Limit for Completion of Degree: All students must complete their degree requirements within six calendar years from the time of their initial admission to a specialized degree program in Engineering.
+Grades for courses taken in Spring/Summer are not included in the EGA unless this is a scheduled term within the student's degree program.

+- b.
+Requirements to Graduate: To graduate, a student must -) pass all courses required by the specific program; - ii) have an Engineering Graduation Average of 5.0 or greater; - be in satisfactory academic standing, i.e., have a Fall/Winter GPA of 5.0 or greater.